OpenSourceTreasure/Mirc-ASCII-weather-translate-pixel-editor/README.md

 This is a collection of a few irc scripts and a bot that work together.
 Place the files in the correct directory
-Install node.js in the directory where the bot goes
+Install node.js in the directory where the bot goes Load your irc server - I used unrealircd.
+Load Mirc.
+Go to the dir where the bot is and open Terminal.
+Type: node index.js

 Usage: